History Files Nav bar

 Herodotus claims that colonists from this state land in Etruria around this time and become the Etruscans.

 The information on Maeonia before the seventh century BC comes from sources such as Herodotus.
 He gives the founder and namesake of the kingdom, Manes, as the first king of Maeonia, with a son named Atys (Atyllus).
 Other sources, such as Strabo, name Tmolus and his son Tantalus as kings of the region at the same time, ruling from Sipylus (Mount Sipylus, near Manisa and Izmir in western Anatolia).
-As Omphale is shown as a member of both families, the probability is that they are identical (Atyllus and Tantalus are also close enough in pronunciation to support this view).
+As Omphale is shown as a member of both families, the probability is that they are identical.

-The region was part of the territory of the Hittite Empire, and its Indo-European Maeonian kings were Neo-Hittites who ruled independently after the empire collapsed.
+The region was on the edge of late Hittite territory, within former Arzawa, and its Indo-European Maeonian kings were neo-Hittites who ruled independently after the empire collapsed.
 The rulers are all semi-legendary figures.

 c.1200?
 BC